Raised by Mountains, Schooled by Life

 Down Home Charm

-Richard’s writing style is very appealing to the average Amercian Joe.
+Richard’s writing style is very appealing to the average American Joe.
 It’s captivating and intriguing with simple grammar.
 He allows the reader to feel and see the innerworkings of his heart!
 Very enjoyable reads!
 I’ve read them all!

 MEMOIR AUTHOR AND STORYTELLER